A lone bull elk moves through a scorched forest, a powerful reminder of nature’s ability to rebuild

 We gave them space as they made their way down toward the river, their movements another reminder of nature’s perseverance.
 Like the elk, they pressed forward, with no choice but to survive.
 The long-term effects of the fire are yet to be fully understood.
 As I gazed across the kilometers of forest, stripped bare by the flames, it was heartbreaking.
 The loss of habitat, of shelter for the wildlife, was overwhelming.
 Yet, despite the devastation, the wildlife remains.
 They have no choice but to adapt, to keep moving forward.

-A coyote moves across an area at the edge of fire a mixture of affected and unaffected areas
+A coyote moves across an area at the edge of the fire a mixture of affected and unaffected areas

 With death, however, comes new life.
 The fire may have claimed countless trees, but it also created opportunities.
 Acorns, only activated by the heat of fire, will now take root.
 Over time, a new forest will grow.
 And with it, new opportunities for wildlife to thrive.